 The care plan will support and help to inform the member's Individual Recovery Plan/Individual Service Plan but will not be a substitute for that plan.
-The treatment team assigned to the RBHA Health Home or Integrated Health Home (IHH) should work with the member to incorporate items from the care plan into the member's Individual Recovery Plan/Individual Service Plan which supports the overall wellness of the member.
+The treatment team assigned to the member at the Assigned Behavior Health Clinic (ABHC) or Integrated Health Home (IHH) should work with the member to incorporate items from the care plan into the member's Individual Recovery Plan/Individual Service Plan which supports the overall wellness of the member.